epfl-ada/ada-2023-project-nada2023/README.md

 We use pair matching to evaluate the difference between the different groups by matching the data using propensity scores on various attributes like genre year of release… the threshold for the propensity score will probably be around 0.95, we might lower it to have enough matching.

 ### Network Analysis
-We will use netweok analysis to deepen our understanding and visualieze the patterns that exists between the the different regions of the world and the different languages spoken around the globe as well.
-We are probably going to use community analysis to find the trends betwwen and inside our groups.
+We will use network analysis to deepen our understanding and visualize the patterns that exist between the different regions of the world and the different languages spoken around the globe as well.
+We are probably going to use community analysis to find the trends between and inside our groups.

 ## Milestones
 ### Step 1: General Pre-Processing